 That hasn’t stopped it from trying again.

-India-based airlines GoAir, Indigo, SpiceJet and Vistara are among the carrieres involved in offering flights through the service that reportedly offers roughly $40 cashback on bookings – returned via Apple Pay.
+India-based airlines GoAir, Indigo, SpiceJet and Vistara are among the carriers involved in offering flights through the service that reportedly offers roughly $40 cash back on bookings – returned via Apple Pay.

 Hospitality consultant Robert Cole tweeted screenshots of the Amazon domestic flights.